kieran-hollins/Assignment-Submission-System/README.md

 # Assignment-Submission-System
-An assignment submission system, developed for a university project.
-This project uses Java Spring, MYSQL and React
+An assignment submission system developed for a university project.
+This project will use Java Spring, MYSQL and React.